roxberry/roxberry-jekyll/app/_posts/2020-12-17-site-roadmap-first-draft.md

 featured:   true
 ---
 ## Site Roadmap
-I've done a ton of layout and formatting work more than I have done writing for my site recently.
-I hope to change that, starting by keeping notes on that work and other projects.
+The site is looking good and it's pretty fast.
+I've spent some time on features and formatting, making it easy to publish to and something I can promote.

-These are milestones on that roadmap, completed and planned:
+Now to think of the roadmap of what I did and what I want going forward.
+I have some features to work on and will get some good content published.
+I listed the milestones here on that roadmap, completed and planned:

 1. Workflow improvement
 1. Continuous performance improvements